GregoryBWilson/Plotly_Deployment/README.md

 https://gregorybwilson.github.io/Plotly_Deployment/

 When the dashboard is first opened in a browser, ID 940’s data is displayed and all three charts work according to the requirements.
-When another sample is selected from the dropdown menu, the webpage loads, the bar, bubble and gauge charts initialize and are update to the new samples data.
+When another sample is selected from the dropdown menu, the webpage loads, the bar, bubble and gauge charts initialize and are updated to the new samples data.